ivadomed/canproco/README.md

 - sub-1000083_T2w.nii.gz
 ~~~

-For the next steps, the script `/preprocess/manual_correction.py` loops through all the files listed in .yml file and opens an interactive window to either manually correct segmentation.
+For the next steps, the script `/preprocess/manual_correction.py` loops through all the files listed in .yml file and opens an interactive window to manually correct segmentation.
 Each manually-corrected segmentation is saved under `derivatives/labels/` folder at the root of `PATH_DATA` according to the BIDS convention.
 Each manually-corrected file has the suffix `-manual`.

 #### 2. Correct segmentations
 For manual segmentation, you will need ITK-SNAP and this repository only.
 See **[Requirements](#requirements)**.

-Here is a tutorial for manually correcting segmentations.
+Here is a tutorial to manually correct segmentations.
 Note that the new QC report format with interactive features (✅/❌/⚠️) is not included in the tutorial.

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/vCVEGmKKY3o/sddefault.jpg)](https://youtu.be/vCVEGmKKY3o "Correcting segmentations across multiple subjects")

-Run the following line and specify the .yml list for cord segmentation with the flag `-config`:
+Run the following line and specify the .yml list for spinal cord segmentation with the flag `-config`:
 ~~~
 cd canproco
 python preprocess/manual_correction.py -config <.yml file> -path-in <PATH-PREPROCESSING>/data_processed -path-out <PATH_DATA>